dseguy/changedBehavior/behavior/intSilentConversion.rst

 When a string is converted into a integer, with problems, the notice was upgraded to a Warning.
 This raised level may end up filling logs.

+This applies to all mathematical operations, such as multiplication, divisions, modulo, exponent, etc.

 PHP code
 ________
 .. code-block:: php